What is a writer’s retreat and what can I expect during my stay?

 What if I need anything?

-A directory of local suppliers and sources is in the loft.
+A directory of local suppliers and sources is in the cabin.
 As your host, I respect your privacy and your need to work, and will not disturb you during your stay.
 If you need anything, I am within a short walk or telephone or email as you wish.
 Tuesday nights, weather permitting, I often have a small outdoor bonfire and you’re welcome to join me.
 I’d love to hear about your project if you want to share.

 What is there to do?